joecym/P4_advanced_lane_lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-In the 20th code box, I defined a function to evaluate the curvature and here are the resulting left and right curvatures for each of the eight test images:
+In the 20th code box, I defined a function to evaluate the curvature and the deviation from the center of the image, in meters.
+Here is and example:

-![alt text][image13]
+![alt text][image22]

 Also, the position of the vehicle can be related by extracting the coordinates of the start of the left and right lane curves, and then comparing the differnece to the coordinate of the center of the image.